Sherwood backs Veretout to make a difference at Villa

 The 22-year-old recently joined Villa from Ligue 1 club Nantes on a five-year deal for an undisclosed fee reported in British media to be around seven million pounds ($10.9 million).

-"Jordan gives us something different to the other guys," Sherwood was quoted as saying on the club's website (www.avfc.co.uk).
+"Jordan gives us something different to the other guys," Veretout was quoted as saying on the club's website (www.avfc.co.uk).

 "He's played a lot of football for someone so young.
 He's played a lot of football at a tender age at a good level.
 We're really excited about bringing him in.